Reynardisham/Reynardisham/draft/ideas.md

 Consider incorporating a robust commenting system for community discussion and feedback on research papers.
 Explore a feature for collaborative annotation of documents, allowing multiple users to highlight, comment, and discuss specific sections.

+*   **Focus on performance optimizations:** Explore techniques like WebAssembly for computationally intensive tasks, efficient data serialization, and aggressive caching strategies.
+*   **Consider a plugin architecture:** Allow for extensibility and customization by defining clear APIs for adding new features or integrating with external services.